cjphawes/restaurant-booking-system/README.md

 - Options for logging in through Social accounts rather than just standard emails.
 - An additional contact form for general queries.
 - Better UI interaction with confirmations of reservations to emails as well as on screen prompts and confirmations of user actions.
+- Restaurant Newsletter Form, which will incorporate sending out emails with JS.

 ## Testing